 Separately from the Board of Directors and the Board of Auditors, JASDEC has set up the Business Operational Committee to fully reflect the needs of system users in our operations.
-The Committee examines important issues related to the business of JASDEC, based on queries from the Board of Directors, and has nine subcommittees under its control.
+The Committee examines important issues related to the business of JASDEC, based on queries from the Board of Directors, and has ten subcommittees under its control.
 Each subcommittee is responsible for a specific segment of operations, and is composed of members who are actually involved in the field.
 JASDEC applies the opinions provided by each subcommittee to various operational issues.
-JASDEC posts summaries of discussions and other information by the committees on its website to foster greater operational transparency.
+JASDEC discloses summaries of discussions and other information by the committees to relevant parties for greater operational transparency.